es-ude/ElasticNodeMiddleware/README.md

 In addition, you can use the external memory interface as the interconnection between the MCU and the FPGA.
 Moreover, it is possible to reconfigure the FPGA.

-### Missing Modules
+### Future Work

-By comparing our implemented features with the features of the paper, we notice that some features are still missing.
+By comparing our implemented features with the features of the paper, we detect some features that are not integrated in our basic version yet.
+We list them in the following:
 - Monitoring: We do not have implemented the monitoring of the current usage yet.
 The monitoring includes measuring the energy/power consumption.
 - Flash: We do not have the code for using the flash memory of the MCU.
 The flash memory is for additional data storage.
-- Stub/Skelton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skelton).
+- Stub/Skeleton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skeleton).

 ## Bitfile